-No ordinary dividends were paid.
-The directors do not recommend payment of a final dividend.
+Ordinary dividends were paid amounting to £500,000.
+The directors do not recommend payment of a further dividend.

 Auditor

 Afford Bond Holdings Limitedwere appointed auditors to the company and in accordance with section 487(2) of the Companies Act 2006, a resolution proposing that they be re-appointed will be put at a General Meeting.